My Three Editing Styles | Raasch Photography

 True

-True is built on Ratta Raasch, my own custom preset, inspired by European editorial photography.
-I built it because I wanted something true to life, crisp, and clean.
-Something that handled skin tones the way I see them across different cameras and lighting conditions, with a refined, polished feel that elevates the moment without changing it.
-It's the most color-accurate look I have, with the lightest noise reduction and the most natural skin rendering of the three.
-Polished, not stylized.
+True is my newest preset and built off European luxury photography.
+I built it because I wanted something true to life, crisp, and clean yet not over-powering and heavy.
+Something that handled skin tones perfectly with a refined, polished feel that elevates the moment without changing it.
+It's the most color-accurate look I have with the least amount of tweaking to the original image straight out of camera.
+Think polished and elevated.
+The closest to documentary while still being polished and intentional.

 Best suited for: